cisagov/crossfeed/docs/contributing/setup.md

 ### Running the scheduler lambda function locally

-The scheduler lambda function is set to run on an interval or in response to non-http events.
-To run it manually, run the following command:
+The scheduler lambda function is set to run on a 5-minute interval when deployed.

-- `cd backend && npm run scheduler`
+When running locally, the scheduler function runs every 1 minute, for convenience.
+To run it manually, click on the "Manually run scheduler" button on the Scans page.

+You can check scheduler logs locally by checking the backend container logs.

 ### Running tests